InTEGr8or/nofakingway/content/static-text-generation/_index.md

 ---
 ## Standardization

-As I develope this site, first in Docpad then in Hugo, I can see an abstraction of text change.
+As I develop this site, first in Docpad then in Hugo, I can see an abstraction of text change.

 - Everything in the Content folder should be portable from one Static Gen framework to another.